Ronald Acuña Jr. Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.

-- The Twins' 3.65 team ERA ranks third across all league pitching staffs.
+- The Twins have a 3.68 team ERA that ranks fourth among all league pitching staffs.

-- Twins pitchers combine to give up the sixth-fewest home runs in baseball (79 total, one per game).
+- Twins pitchers combine to surrender the 10th-fewest home runs in baseball (84 total, one per game).

+- Maeda (1-4 with a 6.86 ERA and 22 strikeouts in 21 2/3 innings pitched) makes the start for the Twins, his sixth of the season.

-- In his last time out on Thursday, the right-hander threw nine scoreless innings against the Boston Red Sox while surrendering three hits.
+- In his most recent appearance on Friday, the right-hander threw five scoreless innings against the Detroit Tigers while surrendering three hits.

+- The 35-year-old has put up an ERA of 6.86, with 9.4 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.